ai-natives/persona-kit/docs/persona-kit-overview.md

 * **Observations:** The raw data layer.
 This includes all ingested source material, whether stored directly or as pointers to external data.
 * **Mindscape (The Terrain):** A private, comprehensive database of derived traits and vector embeddings, synthesized from user-approved **Observations**.
 The data within is tagged by volatility to support efficient retrieval.
-* **Persona Mapper (The Cartographer):** A reusable, versioned, and trainable definition of *how to create a Persona*.
-It embodies the skill and knowledge of how to map the Mindscape for a specific purpose.
+* **Persona Mapper (The Cartographer):** A configuration-driven, versioned definition of *how to create a Persona*.
+It consists of declarative rules in YAML/JSON that define conditions and actions for mapping the Mindscape to a specific purpose.
+These configurations can be automatically adjusted based on feedback.
 * **Persona (The Map):** A durable, context-specific reference model of an individual.
 It is composed of two parts to balance performance and freshness:
   * **Persona Core:** A pre-computed, cached foundation containing low-volatility, foundational traits (e.g., core beliefs, communication style).
 This is the system's "materialized view."
   * **Contextual Overlay:** A lightweight, dynamically-fetched layer containing high-volatility, just-in-time information (e.g., current availability, recent sentiment).